-Reviewers say the Ram 1500 is a great-performing truck.
-With a new optional V6 for 2013, the Ram delivers a class-leading 17/25 mpg city/highway, and critics say it still has plenty of power for daily driving and light towing and hauling.
+Test drivers say the Ram 1500 is a great-performing truck.
+With a new optional V6 for 2013, the Ram delivers a class-leading 17/25 mpg city/highway, and auto reviewers say it still has plenty of power for daily driving and light towing and hauling.
 For more serious work, though, they prefer the optional 5.7-liter Hemi V8.
 A new eight-speed automatic transmission is standard with the V6 and optional with the Hemi.
 A six-speed automatic is standard.
 The Ram 1500 has a unique rear suspension that auto critics say gives it the most comfortable ride in the class, while also delivering decent handling.
 Some auto writers note that the Ram 1500’s steering feels accurate and provides reasonable feedback (for a truck) to the driver.
 Keep in mind that the Ram 1500 has a below-average reliability score for the class.

-The Ram 1500’s cabin is also one of the best in the class, according to reviewers.
+The Ram 1500’s cabin is also one of the best in the class, according to auto writers.
 Seating capacity ranges from three to six people, with the crew cab being the most spacious configuration for rear passengers.
-Critics say that the gauges are easy to read and climate and audio controls easy to operate.
+Test drivers say that the gauges are easy to read and climate and audio controls easy to operate.
 A six-speaker stereo with a USB port is standard on the base model, while upper trims add features like power windows and mirrors, navigation and an infotainment system.
 The voice control feature of the infotainment system is praised as being one of the best in the industry.